Skip to content

 Read View existing pay rates and their configurations

-Create Create new pay rates and configure overtime rules
+Create Create new pay rates and configure rate rules and overtime

 Update Modify existing pay rates, rate rules, and overtime settings